joeldodson/eyesunstrung/docs/blog/something_new.md

 surely I'd be Jimmy Page in a matter of months.
 Or, maybe at least cranking out Margaritaville.

-## The Name

-As I was writing this post, I kept saying, "the application."
-I realized it needs a name if for no other reason than something to search from the start menu.
-And now, the reveal; `eyesun`.

-The name itself is probably obvious, shortened version of the project name.
-But is it pronounced "eyes un", or "eye sun"?
-Say each several times quickly and you'll find it doesn't matter.

 ## Initial Ideas

-Assuming `eyesun`, at least initially, will be used by only me, I'll be starting with functionality I want.
+Assuming whatever I build, at least initially, will be used by only me, I'll be starting with functionality I want.
 This means there will be an assumption of some existing understanding of the guitar and how to play it.
 If there's interest, I might address those assumptions and make it easier for people to get started.

 ### Supported Platforms

-It's highly unlikely this will ever be a mobile app.
+It's highly unlikely I'll create a mobile app.
+Any web content I create should be accessible from a mobile browser though.
 I use Windows 11 with the
 [NVDA screen reader](https://nvaccess.org) on a laptop.
 Ease of use will be targeting that environment.